Ottawa is busy with events and things to do during winter, making it an ideal destination for travellers.

 Pet-friendly: Yes, but not recommended during busy periods.

-Although the Christmas market is located in the Glebe neighbourhood, I recommend staying in the downtown area for convenience or in the bustling ByWard Market neighbourhood.
+Although the market is located in the Glebe neighbourhood, I recommend staying in the downtown area or the busy ByWard Market neighbourhood for convenience.

-Specifically, I suggest staying at The Metcalfe Hotel, one of the most popular hotels in Downtown Ottawa.
+The Metcalfe Hotel is an excellent option in this area and is one of the most popular hotels in Downtown Ottawa.

-You could take a regular city tour, but I think this ByWard Market food tour is a better option.
+You could take a regular city tour, but I think this ByWard Market food tour is a more interesting option as you get to see some of the sights in between 6 stops that include both savoury and sweet dishes plus drinks.

 Christmas in Ottawa

-Beavertails: These are whole-wheat pastries stretched to resemble a beaver’s tail, fried and then topped with sweet additions.
-Originating in Ottawa, they’re a treat you should definitely sample.
+- Beavertails: Originating in Ottawa, they’re a treat you should definitely sample.
 They can be sprinkled with cinnamon sugar, spread with chocolate, or loaded with other toppings.

-Tourtière: A classic French-Canadian pie filled with finely diced pork, beef, and spices.
-It has roots in Québec but has become a favourite across Canada, especially during Christmas.
+- Tourtière: A classic French-Canadian pie filled with finely diced pork, beef, and spices.
+It has roots in Québec but has become a favourite across Canada.

-Nanaimo Bars: A no-bake dessert bar originating from Nanaimo, British Columbia.
+- Nanaimo Bars: A no-bake dessert bar originating from Nanaimo in British Columbia.
 It consists of three layers: a crumb base, custard-flavoured butter icing in the middle, and a layer of chocolate.
-While it’s popular throughout Canada, finding it at the Ottawa market gives it a special seasonal twist.

 Gifts and Stocking Fillers

-Canadian Whisky: The Ottawa region is known for producing some fine Canadian whiskies.
-Typically made from rye, barley, corn, or wheat, these spirits have unique profiles, and a bottle could be the perfect gift for a connoisseur.
+- Canadian Whisky: The Ottawa region is known for producing some fine Canadian whiskies.

-Wild Blueberry Products: The regions surrounding Ottawa are known for wild blueberries.
-Whether it’s jams, jellies, or dried blueberries, these products encapsulate the taste of Canadian summers and make unique stocking fillers.
+- Wild Blueberry Products: The regions surrounding Ottawa are known for wild blueberries.
+Look for jars of jam, jellies, or freeze-dried blueberries.

-Sustainable diets: While in Ottawa, explore the local vegan and vegetarian foods.
+- Sustainable diets: Try the local vegan and vegetarian food options.
 A plant-based diet has a significantly lower environmental impact than meat-based options.
-Ottawa has many cafes and restaurants that provide sustainable diet options, making it easier to make eco-conscious choices.

-Green transport: Ottawa has an efficient public transportation system, a greener alternative to renting a car or hailing taxis.
+- Transport: Ottawa has an efficient public transportation system, a greener alternative to renting a car or hailing taxis.
 Consider using the OC Transpo buses or cycling along the city’s well-maintained bike lanes.
-Walking is a great way to see the city and reduce your environmental impact if the weather permits.

 —